Gregg Hughes: Opie and Anthony

 Opie and Anthony returned to the air on October 4, 2004, exclusively for XM Satellite Radio.

 On April 24, 2006, Opie and Anthony announced that they had signed a deal with CBS Radio in which the first three hours of the show would be broadcast on nine of CBS's rock stations, the first official show airing April 26.

 On May 15, 2007, XM suspended Opie and Anthony for 30 days, in response to a broadcast featuring a homeless man brought into the studio.
 Opie and Anthony dubbed the man, who mentioned the possibility of raping Condoleezza Rice and Laura Bush, "Homeless Charlie".
 After the suspension they returned to their normal split schedule.

 Later on the same year, Opie gave a cake to a homeless person as a reward for a competition on his show.
-However, Opie decided to record himself stomping on the homeless man cake after he offered Opie a part of the cake.
+However, Opie decided to record himself stomping on the homeless man's cake after he offered Opie a part of the cake.

 On March 9, 2009, Opie and Anthony were heard on FM for the last time, and spent much of the time discussing the impending format change, and how their services were "no longer needed" at the station.
 Their executive producer for the FM portion, Michael "Stuntbrain" Opelka, was fired the following day.
 Following their removal from FM, they returned to being exclusively heard on Sirius XM until Anthony's firing in July 2014.

 Opie with Jim Norton

 On July 3, 2014, Cumia was fired by SiriusXM, after making a series of tweets following an alleged off-air incident with a black woman on the street.
 Cumia tweeted that he was punched by the woman while attempting to take a picture in Times Square.
 The tweets were described by Sirius XM as "racially-charged and hate-filled".

 At the time of Cumia's firing SiriusXM made no comment as to Hughes's possible future with the company.
 Cumia gave his blessing for the Sirius XM show to continue without him, acknowledging Hughes and Norton's obligation to fulfill their contract with SiriusXM.
-A relaunched Opie with Jim Norton Show resumed on July 14, 2014 with Hughes and Norton discussing the incident and noting that The Opie and Anthony Channel was renamed Sirius XM Talk, along with various other alterations by the company in light of the firing.
+A relaunched Opie with Jim Norton Show resumed on July 14, 2014, with Hughes and Norton discussing the incident and noting that The Opie and Anthony Channel was renamed Sirius XM Talk, along with various other alterations by the company in light of the firing.
 In October 2014, Hughes and Norton signed a new contract to continue the SiriusXM show, and the channel was re-branded to Opie Radio which was kept until January 2017.